Natural Ways to Support Healthy Eye Pressure

 Lutein

-Because of these differences, the outcomes seen in high dose nicotinamide trials cannot be assumed for NR 300 mg.
-NR is biologically promising for cellular energy support, but eye specific human research with NR is still emerging.
+Because of these differences, the outcomes seen in high-dose nicotinamide trials cannot be assumed for NR at 300 mg.
+NR is biologically promising for cellular energy support, but eye-specific human research with NR at this dose is still emerging.
+An ongoing clinical trial (Leung et al., 2022) is currently evaluating NR in glaucoma patients.

 Calcium Pyruvate